youyifong/tsp/README.md

 - _MFI.csv: contains the x-y coordinates and MFI for each mask

+## Image stitching

+> python -m tsp stitchimages --json AS_Les_layout_by_percentage.json --imgfolder CD3

+- --json A configuration file

+- --imgfolder Name of the folder containing images at all positions to be stitched together

+Output

+- A new image file named *wholeslide*.png will be saved.

 ## Image alignment

 > python -m tsp alignimages --ref_image xx  --f '*.png'